ghost-coin/ghost-legacy/doc/build-osx.md

   of a tarball, which also contains all of the tools that have been previously (deterministically) built in order to create a final DMG.
 - The Apple keyholder uses this unsigned app to create a detached signature, using the script that is also included there.
-Detached signatures are available from this [repository](https://github.com/bitcoin-core/bitcoin-detached-sigs).
 - Builders feed the unsigned app + detached signature back into Gitian.
 It uses the pre-built tools to recombine the pieces into a deterministic DMG.